minio/docs/source/includes/k8s/deploy-operator.rst

    The MinIO Operator automatically generates TLS certificates for all MinIO Tenant pods using the specified Certificate Authority (CA).
    Clients external to the Kubernetes cluster must trust the Kubernetes cluster CA to connect to the MinIO Operator or MinIO Tenants.

-   Clients which cannot trust the Kubernetes cluster CA can try disabling TLS validation for connections to the MinIO Operator or a MinIO Tenant.
+   Clients which cannot trust the Kubernetes cluster CA can disable TLS validation for connections to the MinIO Operator or a MinIO Tenant.

    Alternatively, you can generate x.509 TLS certificates signed by a known and trusted CA and pass those certificates to MinIO Tenants.
    See :ref:`minio-tls` for more complete documentation.